yanxiang-yang/yanxiang-yang.github.io/_pages/teaching2.md

 ## Thesis Supervision

-* <b>2022WS</b>: Alexander Buchmann: "Gamification in sports apps: An Instagram and team app investigation of the 18 Bundesliga teams".
+* <b>2023SS</b>: Patrick Pougy Dauelsberg: "The development and feasibility of an AI-based fitness application".
 Master Thesis of Management Science.
 TUM School of Management.
-Ongoing
+08/2023 - 12/2023.
+* <b>2023SS</b>: Elias Altmann: "The impact of app-based leaderboards on healthy nutritional behavior: An investigation of GYM members".
+Bachelor Thesis of Health Science.
+TUM Faculty of Sport and Health Sciences.
+05/2023 - 08/2023.
+* <b>2022WS</b>: Alexander Buchmann: "A Team App and Instagram Analysis of Gamification Elements of Bundesliga Teams".
+Master Thesis of Management Science.
+TUM School of Management.
+02/2023 - 08/2023.
 * <b>2022SS</b>: Yun Fu: "Consumer review and purchase intention of Virtual Reality wearables: A mixed methods study".
 Master Thesis of Consumer Behavior.
 TUM School of Management.
 02/2022 - 09/2022.
 (Yun is currently a PhD student at TUM School of Management)
 * <b>2021SS</b>: Noora Wedde: "Freemium pricing strategies for physical activity apps – an empirical study on the acceptance".
 Master Thesis of Management.
 TUM School of Management.
 02/2021 - 09/2021.
 * <b>2021SS</b>: Niklas Mamuzic: "Effect of fitness app quality on app usage and physical activity habits among individuals with COVID-19 vaccination".
 Bachelor Thesis of Sport Sciences.
 TUM Faculty of Sport and Health Sciences.
 05/2021 - 09/2021.